explodinggradients/ragas/docs/howtos/integrations/_langgraph_agent_evaluation.md

 **Goal:**  Convert the list of LangChain messages (e.g., HumanMessage, AIMessage, and ToolMessage) into the format expected by Ragas, so the evaluation framework can understand and process them properly.

-To convert the list of LangChain messages into a format suitable for Ragas evaluation, you have two options:
-#### Option 1: Use the Implementation Provided by Ragas
-Ragas has already provided a function `convert_to_ragas_messages` that can be used to convert LangChain messages into the format expected by Ragas.
-Here's how you can use it:
+To convert a list of LangChain messages into a format suitable for Ragas evaluation, Ragas provides the function convert_to_ragas_messages, which can be used to transform LangChain messages into the format expected by Ragas.

+Here's how you can use the function:

 ```python